The Parameterized Complexity of Domination-type Problems and Application to Linear Codes: Other Domination Problems

 \section{Other Domination Problems}

-Some natural domination problems cannot be described in terms of $(\sigma,\rho)$-domination like \textsc{Connected Dominating Set}.
-In this section, we show that the proof of the $(\sigma,\rho)$-domination W$[2]$ membership (Theorem \ref{sigmarho:w2}) can be generalized to $(P,\rho)$-domination where $P$ is no longer a domination constraint but any recursive property.
-It implying that \textsc{Connected Dominating Set} known to be hard for W$[2]$ is actually complete for W$[2]$.
-We also show that this technique can be applied to digraph problems with the example of \textsc{Digraph Kernel}. \\ $(P,\rho)$-\textsc{Dominating Set of Size at Most} $k$:\\ Input: A graph $G=(V, E)$, an integer $k$.\\ Parameter: $k$.\\ Question: Is there a subset $D\subseteq V$ such that $|D|\leq k$ and:\\ -- the sub-graph of $G$ induced by $D$ satifies the property $P$;\\ -- $\forall v\in V\setminus D, |N(v)\cap D|\in \rho$ ?
+Some natural domination problems cannot be described in terms of $(\sigma,\rho)$-domina\-tion such as \textsc{Connected Dominating Set}.
+In this section, we show that the proof of the $(\sigma,\rho)$-domination W$[2]$-membership (Theorem \ref{sigmarho:w2}) can be generalized to $(P,\rho)$-domination, where $P$ is no longer a domination constraint but any recursive property.
+It implies that \textsc{Connected Dominating Set}, known to be hard for W$[2]$, is actually complete for W$[2]$.
+We also show that this technique can be applied to digraph problems with the example of \textsc{Digraph Kernel}. \\ $(P,\rho)$-\textsc{Dominating Set of Size at Most} $k$:\\ Input: A graph $G=(V, E)$, an integer $k$.\\ Parameter: $k$.\\ Question: Is there a subset $D\subseteq V$ such that $|D|\leq k$ and:\\ -- the sub-graph of $G$ induced by $D$ satisfies the property $P$;\\ -- $\forall v\in V\setminus D, |N(v)\cap D|\in \rho$ ?

 \begin{theorem} If $\rho$ is a recursive set of integers and $P$ is a recursive property, then $(P,\rho)$-\textsc{Dominating Set of Size at Most} $k$ belongs to $\text{\emph W}[2]$. \end{theorem}